plone/documentation/adapt-and-extend/theming/resourceregistry.rst

 Sometimes it may be useful to register a simple javascript without using the AMD pattern.
 An example of such a bundle is provided in the `example.p4p5 <https://github.com/collective/example.p4p5>`_ package.
-In this case, there is a simple Javascript which appends a status div to a chart (``example/p4p5/browser/static/chart.js``):
+In this case, there is a simple JavaScript which appends a status div to a chart (``example/p4p5/browser/static/chart.js``):

 .. code-block:: javascript